cdeboever3/cdpybio/README.md

 ## `cghub`

 This submodule contains some useful methods and classes for dealing with data through CGHub.
-I'll go through the classes and useful methods.
+I'll go through the classes and methods.

 ### `GTFuseBam`